 For the purposes of this paragraph, unestablished civil servants who became pensionable on 1 June 1972 will be regarded as having become established on that date.
-An option under (i) or (iii) to refund the gratuities must be exercised within three months of being notified that the option is available; an option under (ii) to refund the gratuities must be exercised within six months of being notified that the option is available, or (if later) within 21⁄2 years of re-employment; and an option under (iv) to refund a Terminal Grant must be exercised within one month of being notified that the option is available.
+An option under (i) or (iii) to refund the gratuities must be exercised within three months of being notified that the option is available; an option under (ii) to refund the gratuities must be exercised within six months of being notified that the option is available; an option under (ii) to refund the gratuities must be exercised within $2\frac{1}{2}$ years of re-employment; and an option under (iv) to refund a Terminal Grant must be exercised within one month of being notified that the option is available.